 The theme of International Day of Older Persons 2017 is “Stepping into the Future: Tapping the Talents, Contributions and Participation of Older Persons in Society.”

-This year’s day is about enabling and expanding the contributions of older people in their families, communities and societies at large.
-It focuses on the pathways that support full and effective participation in old age, in accordance with old persons’ basic rights, needs and preferences.
+This year’s day was about enabling and expanding the contributions of older people in their families, communities and societies at large.
+It focused on the pathways that support full and effective participation in old age, in accordance with old persons’ basic rights, needs and preferences.

 This year’s theme underscores the link between tapping the talents and contributions of older persons and achieving the implementation of the 2030 Agenda and the Madrid International Plan of Action on Ageing, which is currently undergoing its third review and appraisal process.

 Between 2015 and 2030, the target date for the Sustainable Development Goals, the number of older persons worldwide is set to increase by 56 per cent — from 901 million to more than 1.4 billion.
 By 2030, the number of people aged 60 and above will exceed that of young people aged 15 to 24.

 Stepping into the future with pledges that no one will be left behind, it is starkly evident that the need to tap into the often overlooked and under-appreciated contributions of older persons is not only essential to older persons’ well-being, but also imperative for sustainable development processes.

 The 2017 theme will explore effective means of promoting and strengthening the participation of older persons in various aspects of social, cultural, economic and civic and political life.